 Athens, Levadia, Delphi, Arachova, Kalambaka, Lamia, Trikala, Meteora Rocks and, Byzantine Monasteries of Meteora, Vergina, Dion, Katerini, Thessaloniki, Kavala, Thasos, Xanthi, Alexandroupolis, Samothrace, Orestiada, Adrianoupolis (Turkey), Thermopylae, Athens

-Highlights of the 11 days tour in Greece
+Highlights of A fascinating 11 days private tour in Greece

-- Travel from Southern Greece to Northern Greece within 11 days and indulge to the beauties of the country
+- Travel from Southern Greece to Northern Greece within 11 days and indulge in the beauties of the country

-- Explore Greek history and find out why Greece is the cradle of the Western civilization
+- Explore Greek history and find out why Greece is the cradle of Western civilization

 - Visit the northern islands of Greece, which stand out due to their pristine beaches and environment